-Farming with focus on Sustainability, Education & Biodynamically connecting inputs/outputs of life in a beautiful Symbiosis.
+Farming with focus on Sustainability, Education, & Biodynamically connecting inputs and outputs of life all in a beautiful Symbiosis.

-Chickens Vegetables Fruit Nuts Hops Grapes Berries Grains Craft Beer Natural Soda Pickling & Canning
+Chickens Vegetables Fruit Nuts Hops Grapes Berries Grains Brewing Fermenting Pickling Canning

 Bulgaria, China, Costa Rica, England, Eritrea, Ethiopia, France, Germany, Hong Kong, India, Indonesia, Italy, Japan, Korea, Malaysia, Mexico, Philippines, Russia, Sumatra, Switzerland, Taiwan, Vietnam, Ukraine!

-According to Miguel Altieri (Professor of Agroecology UC Berkeley): “When a sustainable agriculture is sustainable, it is because there is an overlapping of these three goals: It is socially just, economically viable, and ecologically safe.
+“When a sustainable agriculture is sustainable, it is because there is an overlapping of these three goals: It is (1)socially just, (2)economically viable, and (3)ecologically safe.
 It is like a stool that has three legs.
-When one of those legs lacks; then, the stool falls down; therefore, the agriculture is not sustainable.”
-[Ripe for Change, 2005]
+When one of those legs lacks; then, the stool falls down; therefore, the agriculture is not sustainable.” ~Miguel Altieri (Professor of Agroecology UC Berkeley): [Ripe for Change, 2005]

 The first and last goal from Miguel Altieri are outlined above, but what about that middle part?

 Donations have taken us thus far!
 People have heard what we are doing and share however they can.
-Smart Seeds, for example, gave us every seed that was requested by each volunteer at the Farm!
-Smart Seeds did it two years in a row!
-Handwoven Goods gave us a chicken tractor!
-Corporations like Timberland are even offering to send teams of people out on a regular basis, as we grow our list of Corporate Partnerships.
-Little things help too: Yamagami Nursery gave us pots, Pine Cone Lumber gave us wood for signs, Nichols Garden Nursery gave us Hops Rhizomes.
+Our first corporate donation came from Smart Seeds.
+They gave us every seed that was requested by each volunteer at the Farm!
+Smart Seeds did it three years in a row!
+Nichols Garden Nursery gave us Hops Rhizomes year after year!
+GoPro and Volkswagen sent us monetary donations and teams of brilliant volunteers who had a blast developing educational gardens and chicken runs.
+The Deputy Sheriffs’ Association of Santa Clara County and Walmart have charitable sides that support small organizations with large donations.
 There are individuals who give namelessly as well and in the words of PBS, we also give thanks to “Viewers like You”.

 Why do people donate?
-We offer free education through our website and volunteer programs.
+We offer free education through our website and Facebook (also a large donor).
 We bring families together under the sun to see where their food comes from.
-We have left the rows of our garden wide enough for wheelchairs and intend to start helping people walk again!
-If you or someone you know is in a wheelchair, please contact us asap!
-We promote a feeling of community by pooling resources and sharing with each other.
-We hope to improve the health of people who visit by providing clean exercise, healthy food and inspiring know how to take with them where ever they go.
+We hope to improve the health of people who visit by providing clean exercise, healthy food and inspiring know how to take with them wherever they go.